-Downstream: The Discourse investigates solutions for Cowichan Valley water
+Downstream: The Discourse investigates solutions for Cowichan watershed

 Community members tell us that they are very concerned about threats to Cowichan water systems, including droughts, flooding, logging, development, pollution and climate change.
 That’s why we’re investigating how the Quw’utsun and Xwulqw’selu watersheds have changed, and what solutions exist for a healthy and resilient future.